hannessalin/hannessalin.github.io/roles.md

 ## Head of CTO office, vice CTO, 2026-06-01 - present
 - Established a new department and recruitment
 - Responsible for all strategic work in software engineering, IT- and telecom architecture, IT infrastructure and all other ICT areas

-## CTO Software Engineering, 2025-11-01 - 2026-05-31
-- Virtual role parallel with my role as Head of department Digitalization and Transport Systems
-- Responsible for all strategic work in software engineering

 ## Head of department Digitalization and Transport Systems, 2024-04-01 - 2026-05-31
 - Established a new department and recruited a management team.